Ada "Bricktop" Smith: Film, music and radio

-Bricktop broadcast a radio program in Paris from 1938 to 1939, for the French government.
+Smith broadcast a radio program in Paris from 1938 to 1939, for the French government.

 Activism

-Bricktop was a dedicated life member of the NAACP.
+Smith was a dedicated life member of the NAACP.
 She traveled to the national office to present the executive director with a $500 cheque to place her membership.

 Published works

-She wrote her autobiography, Bricktop by Bricktop, with the help of James Haskins, a prolific author who wrote biographies of Thurgood Marshall and Rosa Parks.
-It was published in 1983 by Welcome Rain Publishers (ISBN 0-689-11349-8).
+Smith wrote her autobiography, Bricktop with the help of James Haskins, a prolific author who wrote biographies of Thurgood Marshall and Rosa Parks.
+It was published in 1983 by Atheneum Books, New York (ISBN 0-689-11349-8).

 Personal life

 Marriage and relationships

-She married saxophonist Peter DuCongé in 1929.
+Smith married saxophonist Peter DuCongé in 1929.
 Though they separated after a few years, they never divorced, Bricktop later saying that "as a Catholic I do not recognize divorce".
 According to Jean-Claude Baker, one of Josephine Baker's children, as recorded in his book about his mother's life, titled Josephine: The Hungry Heart, Baker and Bricktop were involved in an intimate affair for a time, early in their careers.

 Bricktop had a professional relationship with Maya Angelou, which Angelou writes about in her book Singin' and Swingin' and Gettin' Merry Like Christmas.
 Angelou worked at Bricktop's for a time as a singer, though Bricktop nearly turned her away at the door at their first meeting, as she had a rule against allowing unescorted women into her club.

 While in Rome, Bricktop befriended The Duke of Windsor.
 After being a big fan of hers since the early '30s, he visited her in Rome, asking her: "Brick, where were you born?"
 She told him West Virginia.
 The Duke responded with "That's just what I told the Duchess when we were in Hot Springs.
 I said to the Duchess: 'You know, Bricktop was born around here somewhere!'"